zchee/golang-wiki/GoArm.md

+---
+title: Go on ARM
+---

-# Introduction
+## Introduction

 Go is fully supported on Linux and Darwin.
 Any Go program that you can compile for x86/x86\_64 should work on Arm.
 Besides Linux and Darwin, Go is also experimentally supported on FreeBSD, OpenBSD and NetBSD.

-# Supported architectures
+## Supported architectures

 Go supports the following ARM architectural families.